 Cover the crockpot and cook for 2-3 hours on low, or around 1 hour on high.

-Only add 1/2 to 1 tablespoon of xanthan gum if the sauce isn’t as thick as you’d like it to be when the chicken is finished cooking.
+Only add 1/2 to 1 teaspoon of xanthan gum if the sauce isn’t as thick as you’d like it to be when the chicken is finished cooking.

 - Serving Size: About 1/2 a cup